By Don Creswell, SmartOrg

 It is All About Choice

 It has been 17 years since Cooper and Edgett published their seminal book “Portfolio Management for New Products” (1998).
-Companies throughout the world have adopted many of the practices set forth in the book, including various forms of Stage-Gate(TM) and portfolio management process.
+Companies throughout the world have adopted many of the practices set forth in the book, including various forms of phase gate and portfolio management process.
 Dozens of software vendors have introduced product/portfolio management (PPM) systems to support the hundreds or thousands of tasks that affect successful development and commercialization of a new product.
 Yet, according to numerous surveys and studies, the failure rate of new products — as much as 70 to 80 percent — has not improved.
 There are those who contend that the challenge is even higher in today’s faster-paced volatile, global business environment.

 “The success rate of new products is often reported to be 10% or less, which means that at least 90% of new products fail.” — GCI Magazine, April 2012